bespoken/bespoken-docs/end-to-end/ivr.md

 The `$DIAL` command is always the first command that we issue.
 It initiates the phone call to the specified `phoneNumber`.

 ### Touch-tone entry
-Touch-tone numbers can be entered by prefixing them with a `$`,like so:
+Touch-tone numbers can be entered by prefixing them with a `$`, like so:
 ```
 - test: Call a touchtone service
 - $DIAL: Welcome to JPK Enterprises.
 Press one for english, two for spanish